ashwinkumar12345/Basic-Andriod-App/README.md

 1. Open the *activity_main.xml* file
 2. The *TextView* element is setup by default
-3. Copy the *EditText*, *Button*, and *TextView* elements from the source code into your file.
+3. Copy the *EditText*, *Button*, and *TextView* elements from the source code into your file
-4. Copy the string resources from the *strings* file.
+4. Copy the string resources from the *strings* file

 <a name="Connect"></a>
 > ## Connecting UI to Backend Code with Variables and Methods